KazooHR/typeorm-pagination/README.md

 #### SQLite Types

 The test connection uses in-memory SQLite for speed above all else.
 If your entity uses any types that aren't supported by SQLite, you'll need to map them in [sqliteTypes](./src/testConnection).

+##### README.md Suggested Addtions
+- Define a compatible node type
+- Define what is required for calling the method, what is optional, and what are the defaults